Sunkio/Whitelist-Dapp/README.md

 # Whitelist dApp

 A whitelist dApp that gives early supporters access to a whitelist for a new NFT collection.
 The first 10 requesters get access for free.
+This app was built for the Sophomore track at [LearnWeb3DAO](https://learnweb3.io/).

 You can check out the deployed testnet app here: https://whitelist-dapp-dsmd7zfa7-sunkio.vercel.app/